 6.43.
 Lowman Green at the eastern end of Gold Street has gradually decreased in size as access to the superstore, police station has led to paving over of the area.
 The clock (protected) formerly stood on the green while the statue to Edward the Good (protected) stands on the ancient bridge across the River Lowman.
-Gold Street is the area of independent retailers and this bridge, junction with the town centre.
+Gold Street is the area of independent retailers and this bridge, junction with the Victorian Chapel Street and pedestrian way constitute one of the most attractive parts of the town centre.
 Old Blundell's is adjacent to the site with its 18th century gates and lawns stretching up to the old school.